12 Treatment Technologies

 The treatment technologies described in this section are organized by degree of development and implementation, as well as current confidence in the technology based on peer-reviewed literature and the professional judgment of the authors.
 Three levels of implementation/confidence are defined as follows:

-- Field-implemented technologies–Technologies that have been demonstrated under full-scale conditions at multiple sites, by multiple practitioners and multiple applications, and are well documented in peer-reviewed literature.
+- Field-implemented technologies–Technologies that have been demonstrated under full-scale conditions at multiple sites, by multiple practitioners and multiple applications, and are well documented in practice or peer-reviewed literature.
+Stakeholder concerns about the effectiveness of certain treatment technologies, including the testing and analytical approaches to measure efficiency, are presented in Section 13.1.20.

 Selecting a technology to meet treatment targets is dependent on: